 From its earliest days, the area now composing Silver Springs State Park was a commercial attraction.
-According to the company that used to operate The Silver Springs Nature and Theme Park, 800,000 people visited the attraction each year in the 1950's.
-That was before Disney.
+According to the company that formerly operated The Silver Springs Nature and Theme Park, 800,000 people visited the attraction each year in the 1950's.

-In around 1938, a tour boat operator decided to release monkeys to enhance his Jungle Cruise ride.
+Even before that, around 1938, a tour boat operator decided to release monkeys to enhance his Jungle Cruise ride.
 Even though the Jungle Cruise ride is gone, the monkeys remain.
 On one of our kayak tours, we saw them in the trees.

-On one of our trips, a manatee passed directly under our kayaks.
+On one of our trips, a manatee passed directly under our kayaks!
+That was an awe inspiring moment!
 On our last trip, we thought we heard tree limbs snapping.
 Instead, it was a huge alligator named Sampson lunching on a snapping turtle.
 Very kind staff people were located nearby to warn anyone with a weak stomach to turn their heads.

 Silver Springs State Park is located in Ocala, Florida.
 It is home to one of the largest Artesian springs in the world.
-Silver Springs is often called the gateway to The Ocala National Forrest, the second largest most southern National Forrest east of the Mississippi.
+Silver Springs is often called the gateway to The Ocala National Forrest, the second largest and most southern National Forrest east of the Mississippi.